pantheon-systems/documentation/source/_docs/load-and-performance-testing.md

 ###Warning {.info}
 We do not recommend load testing on the Live environment if the site has already launched because you risk overwhelming your live site and causing downtime.
 </div>
 Note the start time for the test.
 As the test executes, it's a good idea to keep a close eye on [log files](/docs/logs).
-Make note of any errors and warnings that pop up during test to fix.
+Make note of any errors and warnings that pop up during the test so that you can fix them.

-Once the test is up and running, execute common tasks done by editors and administrators and note the time.
+Once the test is running, execute common tasks done by editors and administrators and note the time.
 Example tasks may include:

 * Clear the drupal cache
 * Clear the edge cache (if this is a load test, performance tests should not be cached)